-When OwlGuru first launched, we only had 450 visits per month / 15 per day on the site.
+When OwlGuru.com first launched, we only had 450 visits per month (15 per day).

-And we did all that on a $0 marketing budget, a 1-man SEO team, and starting from nothing.
+…and we did all that on a $0 marketing budget, a one-man SEO team, and started from nothing.

 This article will be broken down into 3 sections on what I did for each month: